MicrosoftDocs/power-automate-docs/articles/guidance/planning/reducing-risk.md

 ## Set up custom failure notifications

 If actions still fail, standard capabilities in Power Automate notify the owners of the automation with a message similar to the following image.<!--note from editor: Is this what "standard capabilities" refers to?
-Also, is it okay that the image shows "Microsoft Flow"? -->
+Also, is it okay that the image shows "Microsoft Flow"? --><!--Yes, the product still sends the email with Microsoft Flow-->

 ![Example of a failed flow run notification that reads "The flow(s) listed had an unusual number of failures in the past week and may need your attention"](media/failure-notification-mail.png "Example of a failed flow run notification that reads 'The flow(s) listed had an unusual number of failures in the past week and may need your attention'")